Geoffrey Keynes: Personal life

 Keynes dedicated his life to his work and was also sociable with many friends.
 He took pride in never having been drunk, and was known by most as an affable, well-mannered man.

 Legacy

-Keynes' contributions profoundly influenced the fields of surgery and English literature.
+Keynes's contributions profoundly influenced the fields of surgery and English literature.
 He pioneered limited breast cancer surgery accompanied by radiation, a strategy that has endured the test of time.
 His work on William Blake "was instrumental in establishing Blake as a central figure in the history of English art and literature."

 A library of his scholarly works, notes, and correspondences is held by the University of Cambridge.